BenjaminLemattre/research_project_isterre/README.md

 # research_project_isterre
 Repository for my research project in the laboratory ISTerre

-Launch "Anaconda Powershell Prompt" application (if you use a Mac or Linux, open a terminal).

-Go inside the unzipped folder:

-cd <PATH_TO_ROOT>

-pip install -r requirements.txt

-conda install geopandas

-python -m notebook

-It will open the default Internet browser.
-If it is Internet Explorer or Safari, close it and copy the URL http://localhost... appearing in the Powershell and paste it to Google Chrome or Firefox
+Go to https://mybinder.org/ and copy past the url of the notebook https://github.com/BenjaminLemattre/research_project_isterre.git and choose the branch main.

+The device will create a python environnement by installing all the modules in the file requirements.txt

-Then open the relevant notebook (extension .ipynb)
+Then open the relevant notebook (extension .ipynb), it will use all the different functions in the project stored in functions.py.